gnosis/gnosisvpn-client/ONBOARDING.md

 - `endpoint` is the URL (including port) pointing to the API access of your node (e.g., `http://123.456.7.89:3002`).
 - `api_token` is the API access token of your node.
 - `internal_connection_port` is the static UDP port of your hoprd node on which GnosisVPN will establish a connection.

-If you like a more extensively documented configuration file try using [documented config](./documented-config.toml).

 ### 8. Configure GnosisVPN client - exit location [macOS]